Chingu-cohorts/issuetrack/README.md

 ```
 Label                 Description
 --------------------  ---------------------------------------------------------
-                      Issue type
+                      Area of Focus
+area:github           ..Issue or request related to GitHub
+area:chingu-x         ..Issue or request related to Chingu-X
+area:slack            ..Issue or request related to Slack
+area:voyage04         ..Issue or request related to Voyage 4
+area:voyage05         ..Issue or request related to Voyage 5
+                      Type
 type:bug              ..A defect resulting in a deviation from expected results
 type:documentation    ..A defect in documentation or need for additional clarity
 type:enhancement      ..Request for an minor enhancement
-type:feature request  ..Request for a major new feature
+type:request          ..Request for a new feature
 type:question         ..A question to the Development Team
 type:refactor         ..Request by Developer to modify how the code currently
                         accomplishes a given function.